Grade Levels: 5/6, 7/8

 3. No Votes for Men!
 Using Humour to Make Change

-- Distribute hard or digital copies of the article “No Votes for Men!” found in the Great Canadian Women issue of Kayak: Canada’s History Magazine for Kids.
+- Watch the History Bits video “No Votes for Men!” as a class.
+Alternatively, you may provide hard or digital copies of the article “No Votes for Men!” found in the Great Canadian Women issue of Kayak: Canada’s History Magazine for Kids.

 - Introduce the context of the suffragists by reviewing the four dates in the previous activity.